ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

-# TXP | Episode 06 - A minute of silence for what we lost
+# TXP | Episode 06 - A minute of silence for Riot
-#personal/pod

 ## Listen
 - **Anchor.fm:**  [TXP | Anchor - The easiest way to start a podcast](https://anchor.fm/txpod)